mattaylor/objix/README.md

 ### Object.prototype.log(msg, type='log')

-Prints this to the console together with a minute time stamp and an optional msg.
+Prints this to the console together with a time stamp and an optional msg.
 Alternative console methods such as 'trace', 'info', 'error' and 'debug' may also be specified.
 Returns this.

 ```javascript